torquecoder/easychain/README.md

 # easychain
-A simple and naive implementation of blockchain :chains:
+:heavy_dollar_sign: A simple and naive implementation of blockchain :chains: